blockbridge/blockbridge-kb/guide/kubernetes/index.md

 == Account: kubernetes (ACT0762194C40656F03)
 name                  kubernetes
 label                 kubernetes
 serial                ACT0762194C40656F03
 created               2018-11-19 16:15:15 +0000
 disabled              no
 ```

-### Create an authorization (access token) for the Blockbridge volume driver
+### Create a persistent authorization for the Blockbridge CSI driver

-Create an access token in the new **kubernetes** account for use as authentication for the volume driver.
+Create a persistent authorization in the freshly createdw `kubernetes` account
+for use as authentication for the volume driver.
+Authenticate as the `system`
+user and use the `BLOCKBRIDGE_API_SU` environment variable to create a
+persistent authorization in the `kubernetes` account.

 ```
 $ export BLOCKBRIDGE_API_HOST=blockbridge.mycompany.example
+$ export BLOCKBRIDGE_API_SU=kubernetes
-$ docker run --rm -it -e BLOCKBRIDGE_API_HOST docker.io/blockbridge/cli:latest-alpine bb --no-ssl-verify-peer authorization create
+$ docker run --rm -it -e BLOCKBRIDGE_API_HOST -e BLOCKBRIDGE_API_SU docker.io/blockbridge/cli:latest-alpine bb --no-ssl-verify-peer authorization create --notes 'csi-blockbridge driver access'
 ```

-Authenticate using the new **kubernetes** account username and password.
+Once again, authenticate using the `system` username and password:

 ```
 Authenticating to https://blockbridge.mycompany.example/api